quicwg/ops-drafts/draft-ietf-quic-manageability.md

 syncookies, forcing clients to prove possession of their IP address before committing server state.
 However, there are safeguards in QUIC against unsolicited injection of these packets by intermediaries who do not have consent of the end server.
-See {{QUIC_LB}} for standard ways for intermediaries to send Retry packets on behalf of consenting servers.
+See {{QUIC-RETRY=I-D.duke-quic-retry-offload}} for standard ways for intermediaries to send Retry packets on behalf of consenting servers.

 ## Quality of Service Handling and ECMP Routing